LBoyle/tvmaze-frontend/README.md

 - Tuesday 9th - 1 hour.
 - Wednesday 10th - 4 hours.
 - Thursday 11th - 5 hours.
+- Friday 12th - 2 hours so far.

 ### Notes
 - I installed heroku-cli in the project and run it with a yarn script, Ubuntu security prevented me from installing it globally, so ```yarn heroku [some command]```.